Reconstructing shared dynamics with a deep neural network: Example: coupled logistic map system

+Let's focus on the $y$-$z$ subsystem, where $z$ unidirectionally drives $y$.
+The state of the subsystem $S_t$ is the $(z_t, y_t)^T$ vector and the dynamics of the system can be written in the corresponding vector form:

-where $x, y$ and $z$ are the state variables, $r$ is the parameter of the logistic map and $\beta_{ij}$ are the coupling parameters.
-Furthermore, $x$ and $y$ are observed, however $z$ is hidden.
+where $y$ and $z$ are the state variables, $r$ is the parameter of the logistic map and $\beta_{ij}$ are the coupling parameters.
+Furthermore, $g: \mathbb{R}^2 \to \mathbb{R}$ is a linear observation function such that $g(S_t) = y_t$.
+So $y_t$ values are observed from the system state, but the $z_t$ values remain hidden.

-In the followings, we show an actual mapping that reconstructs the hidden common cause from one of the observed time series.
-We know from the theory \cite{Stark1999} that we can represent the $(z_t, y_t)$ state of the subsystem solely based on the observed variable $y$.
-We can obtain such representation by time delay embedding:
+In the followings, we show $z_t$ can be reconstructed from one of the observed time series.
+We know from the theory \cite{Stark1999} that we can reconstruct the state of the subsystem based on the observed variable $y$ time delay embedding:

-where $y_t$ is the scalar value of $y$ at time $t$, and $Y_t$ is a 2D vector representing the reconstructed state of the system according to the Takens' theorem \cite{Takens1981}.
+where $y_t$ is the scalar value of $y$ at time $t$, and $Y_t \in \mathbb{R}^2$ is the reconstructed state of the system almost everywhere .
+Here we neglect the ambiguity caused by the reflective boundary conditions needed to constrain the coupled dynamics in the $[0, 1] \times [0, 1]$ square.
+This ambiguity can be ruled out by higher dimensional embeddings for example in $2d+1=5$ dimensions the space would be an embedding of the $2$-dimensional statespace \cite{Takens1981}.
+To see that $Y_t$ truly described the state of the system almost everywhere, we show the mapping from $Y_t$ to $S_t$ and build the dynamics in the reconstructed state space (Fig.\,\ref{fig:dynamics}).